-The Grade II* Anchor Studio has been at the heart of cultural life in Newlyn since the 1880s, used initially for over 60 years by Stanhope Forbes, father of the Newlyn School, and then by John Wells, one of the principal St Ives Modernists.
-Forbes and his wife Elizabeth set up the Newlyn School of Painting at Anchor which ran until 1940, attracting several students who went on to become distinguished artists, including Frances Hodgkin, Dod and Ernest Proctor, and John Wells.
-Jim Ede, founder of Kettles Yard, also studied at the school.
+The Grade II* Anchor Studio has been at the heart of cultural life in Newlyn since the 1880s, used initially for over 60 years by Stanhope and Elizabeth Forbes, two of the most important Newlyn School artists, and then by John Wells, one of the principal St Ives Modernists.

 Following the death of John Wells, Anchor Studio was gifted to the Borlase Smart Memorial Fund in 2002, which changed its name to the Borlase Smart John Wells Trust in recognition of this bequest.

 Anchor Studio was constructed in 1888 as a purpose-built studio for Stanhope Forbes, the most commercially and critically successful member of the Newlyn art colony.
 The studio was built largely in its current form and incorporated a single storey granite ‘cottage’ at the west end, which functioned as a stage set and allowed it to be used as a domestic backdrop for several paintings by Stanhope and Elizabeth Forbes.